kevinkawchak/cancer-automated/README.md

 As of v2.3.0 the finished LaTeX amendment is staged under [papers/VVUQ-04/full-bill](papers/VVUQ-04/full-bill): **H. R. 9510**, the *Verification Before Generation in Physical AI Oncology Trials Act of 2026*, produced from the v2.2.0 draft scaffold by executing every bracketed drafting instruction against the named `papers/VVUQ-04/instruct-bill` and `papers/VVUQ-03/final-paper` sources.

-The operative mechanism is a new section 515D of the Act (21 U.S.C. § 360e-5): no robot-patient interaction code may be generated or executed in a Physical AI oncology investigation until an automated verification, validation, and uncertainty quantification process bound to named external standards has cleared, with the cleared record documented and attested.

 ```
   VVUQ-04/draft-bill (v2.2.0 scaffold + bracketed DRAFTING INSTRUCTIONS)
         |  execute each instruction against the named instruct-bill and